remind101/policies/terms-of-service.md

 #### What this is saying

 We are serious about safety.
-If you don't follow our Guidelines or these Terms of Use, we may need to remove any inappropriate content,deactivate your account, and, in extreme circumstances, report your content to law enforcement.
+If you don't follow our Guidelines or these Terms of Use, we may need to remove any inappropriate content, deactivate your account, and, in extreme circumstances, report your content to law enforcement.
 For example, we will report all images including nudity of minors or suspected minors unless they are clearly related to academic study of subjects such as art, biology or medicine.
-If you see someone violating our Guidelines or Terms of Use, please contact us immediately at [report@remindhq.com][9].
+If you see someone violating our Guidelines or Terms of Use, please contact us immediately at [report@remindhq.com][26].
 We need your help to keep the Remind community safe!

 * * *

 ## Copyright dispute policy

 Under the Digital Millennium Copyright Act (the "DMCA"), online service providers such as Remind have the right, but not the obligation, to remove material that allegedly violates someone's copyright.
 We respect others' intellectual property rights, and we reserve the right to delete or disable Content alleged to be infringing, and to terminate the accounts of repeat alleged infringers.
-To learn more about the DMCA, [click here][10].
+To learn more about the DMCA, [click here][27].

 #### What this is saying

 See something that belongs to you, but someone else posted it?
-You can let us know by using our [Copyright Dispute Policy][5].
+You can let us know by using our [Copyright Dispute Policy][19].

 * * *